mui/toolpad/docs/data/toolpad/core/components/dashboard-layout/dashboard-layout.md

 - `toolbarActions`: allows you to add new items to the toolbar in the header, such as a search bar or button.
 The default `ThemeSwitcher` and `Account` components can be imported and used if you wish to do so, as shown in the example below.

-- `appBar`: allows you to fully replace and customize the layout header.
+- `header`: allows you to fully replace and customize the layout header.

 - `sidebarFooter`: allows you to add a footer to the sidebar.